 You'll need to start with wood chips.
 The type of chips is up to you and depends on what you're smoking, but most people go for apple, cherry, oak, mesquite or hickory.
 Apple and cherry woods tend to have a lighter, sweeter flavor that's great for chicken, fish or vegetables.
 Mesquite and hickory have a more bold smoky flavor that's a good match for beef and pork.
 Oak is a fine middle ground for everything else.

-Soak the wood chips in water for at least one hour — two if you're able.
-This is essential, and without the soak your chips will immediately burn up when added to the grill.
+Soak the wood chips in water for at least one hour, two if you're able.
+This is essential — without the soak your chips will immediately burn up when added to the grill.

 If you're smoking for more than an hour, create an aluminum pouch with the foil and then poke holes in the top so that the smoke can slowly release while grilling.
 If you're using a tray, cover the top with foil and poke some holes.

-Remove the grill grate from the left side of your grill, then pace the aluminum foil tray or pouch right over the burner.
+Remove the grill grate from the left side of your grill.
+Place the aluminum foil tray or pouch right over the burner.

 Preheat the grill by turning all the burners on high.
 Close the lid and let it heat up for 15 to 20 minutes.
-You'll start to see smoke coming from the grill, along with that unmistakable smell.
-Then open the lid and turn off all the burners except the one below the wood chips.
+You'll start to see smoke coming from the grill, along with that unmistakable smoke smell.
+Open the lid and turn off all the burners except the one below the wood chips.

 On the other side of the grill, away from the heat and smoke, place the meat or veggies you'll be grilling.
-We love smoky, but placing them right over the wood chips just won't taste good.
-Plus using indirect heat here gives the smoke enough time to really infuse into your food.
+We love smoky, but placing them right over the wood chips won't taste good, and using indirect heat gives the smoke enough time to really infuse into your food.